raymerta/battleship/README.md

 Expected result: Server creater received a notification informing new player joined the game session

+## Showing players name within the game session

+- Player 1 open Chrome browser, type 'http://localhost:10001/'
+- pick one of the servers
+- insert unique username
+- select 'New Game'
+- Specefiy Number of players/ Game Tile Size (within the limit) and click Sumbit
+- Player 2 open Chrome browser, type 'http://localhost:10001/'
+- pick one of the servers
+- insert unique username
+- select a server
+- Click Join

+Expected result: Both players are showing their names and their enemy

 ## start shooting each other [Done]

 - Game session started